ezsystems/content-on-the-fly-prototype-bundle/README.md

                 - 43    # /Media
 ```

+## Default location for content type
+If suggested locations are given for content type (or default) the first location in the list will be preselected as location.

 ## Preselected content type
 To set the content type you have to provide 'contentTypeIdentifier' in the config of the 'contentDiscover' event.
 Example: